 Sustainable Aviation Fuel (SAF) can be produced from a variety of sustainable resources, also known as feedstocks.
 This includes forestry and agricultural waste, used cooking oil, carbon captured from the air, and green hydrogen.
 SkyNRG does not use food crops, like soy and palm oil as these sources can be responsible for high rates of deforestation.

 Read more on SAF technologiesVisit our Technology page

 How is SAF more sustainable?

-What are the benefits of Sustainable Aviation Fuel compared to fossil jet fuel?
+What are the benefits of Sustainable Aviation Fuel (SAF) compared to fossil jet fuel?

 Sustainable Aviation Fuel (SAF) emits a minimum of 75% less emissions compared to fossil jet fuel, including from production, distribution, transportation and combustion.
 It also reduces other harmful emissions like particulates and sulfur by 90% and 100% respectively.
 These reductions are critical ways to reduce the impact of climate change on our planet.